huggingface/hub-docs/docs/hub/repositories-pull-requests-advanced.md

 # Pull requests advanced usage

-## Advanced: for Pull requests, where in the git repo are changes stored
+## Advanced: for Pull requests, where in the git repo are changes stored?

 Our Pull requests do not use forks and branches, but instead custom "branches" called `refs` that are stored directly on the source repo.